 Address: Kintyre Peninsula, PA28 6HA, West Coast of Scotland, United Kingdom

 5. The West Highland Way (from USD 89.0)

 The West Highland Way offers many gorgeous sceneries from the top.
 From this spot, you can view the expansive Loch Lomond, deep glens, beautiful valleys, and rolling hills.
 If you want to check it out, you can start your journey from Balloch, as it takes about two hours to reach this place.
 You can also explore the beauty of Trossachs National Park once you have arrived.
 Because it passes through dense forests, trekking here might be more challenging.
 However, the result will be worth it when you crest the top.

-Loch Lomond and Trossachs National Park Tour from Balloch
+Loch Lomond & Trossachs National Park Tour with 2 Scenic Walks Starting Balloch

 Duration: 8 hours